ejfamanas/typescript-scaffolder/README.md

 ### Schema Inference
 There are two functions available to infer the schema generation for output preview:
 ```
-inferSchmea                 // produces a preview of the interface inferred from a schema
+inferJsonSchmea                 // produces a preview of the interface inferred from json
-inferSchemaFromPath         // reads a json file and produces a preview of the interface from a schema
+inferJsonSchemaFromPath         // reads a json file and produces a preview of the interface from a schema
 ```

 The above functions can be used with either async / await or Promise patterns: